 New Orleans Style Bread Pudding is my kind of bread pudding.
 This bread pudding does not have large pieces of bread hanging out.
 This is creamier than other bread puddings, but not too egg-y.

 I prefer making this with some dried out quick yeast rolls.
 I’m able to crumble them pretty quickly and these rolls absorb the liquid pretty easily.
 As you are mixing up this bread pudding, the consistency will look like really wet oatmeal.
 No worries, this will bake up and set just fine.
-If it needs a little extra baking time, that’s OK too.
-It just means crispier edges, which in my opinion is the best part.
+You want it to be somewhat soupy.

 If you think it had too much liquid, you can always add any other bread you have.
 I have raided the freezer before and added hot dog buns.
 I have successfully added plain white bread, Texas toast – not the garlic kind from the freezer!
 I suppose you could even add stale donuts.